HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 ## Overview & Context

 For this lab, we are shifting our operating format to simulate a production development environment.
-Your Karolina and I will act as **Senior Code Reviewers**.
+Karolina and I will act as **Senior Code Reviewers**.
 You will submit your cleanup branch, and we will review issuing explicit code changes or approval requirements based strictly on the checklist below.

 ---